nowsika/noble-dataset-generator/README.md

 # noble-dataset-generator
 Generate JSONL datasets from the NOBLE Engine 3.0 alignment spec (OpenAI API pipeline).

+> **Project NOBLE** is a framework designed to inject 'Nobility' and 'Internal Conscience' into AI models through a specialized alignment layer.
+This generator helps you create high-quality synthetic datasets based on that philosophy.

 ## Quickstart

 ### 1) Install